-Zirconium-bearing accessory minerals in mafic magmas form during late stages of crystallization in more differentiated interstitial melt (Heaman and LeCheminant, 1993; Schaltegger and Davies, 2017).
-In our study, abundance and crystal size of accessory minerals lack a strong correlation with whole rock Zr content (supplement S7), but the more coarse-grained samples tend to contain larger baddeleyite and zircon crystals.
+Zirconium-bearing accessory minerals in mafic magmas form during late stages of crystallization in more differentiated interstitial melt (Heaman and LeCheminant, 1993;

+Schaltegger and Davies, 2017).
+In our study, abundance and crystal size of accessory minerals lack a strong correlation with whole-rock Zr content (Sect.
+S7), but the more coarsegrained samples tend to contain larger baddeleyite and zircon crystals.
 Regardless of crystal sizes, baddeleyite and zircon in SEIC and CSMS rocks form various types of intergrowths.
 Baddeleyite in mafic rocks is typically of igneous origin, but metamorphic processes can cause it to react to polycrystalline zircon (Heaman and LeCheminant, 1993).
-Metamorphic zircon is therefore expected to be the most common type of zircon intergrown with baddeleyite in SEIC and CSMS rocks, which all have experienced lowgrade metamorphism.
+Metamorphic zircon is therefore expected to be the most common type of zircon intergrown with baddeleyite in SEIC and CSMS rocks, which all have experienced low-grade metamorphism.
 Although probably less common, magmatic zircon overgrowths on pre-existing baddeleyite can also form during late-stage igneous crystallization due to an increased SiO2 activity in the melt (e.g., Renna et al., 2011).
-Such igneous zircon overgrowths on baddeleyite have rather euhedral crystal faces and straight interfaces with baddeleyite (Renna et al., 2011).
+Such igneous zircon overgrowths on baddelevite have rather euhedral crystal faces and straight interfaces with baddeleyite (Renna et al., 2011).
 By contrast, metamorphic zircon shares more irregular crystal interfaces with baddeleyite and has an anhedral exterior, described as "raspberry texture" (Heaman and LeCheminant, 1993) or "frosty appearance" (Söderlund et al., 2013).
-For SEIC and CSMS, the typical textural features of igneous zircon overgrowth on baddelevite are rarely displayed (Figure 51), whereas features of metamorphic replacement zircon are frequently observed.
-Zircon seems to pseudomorphically replace baddeleyite, accompanied by feather-like zircon coronas (e.g., Figure 4d, 5l), probably due to volume enlargement by the addition of silica during metamorphism.
-The presence of such coronas can therefore help to distinguish zircon with a baddelevite precursor from primary zircon in altered igneous rocks.
+For SEIC and CSMS, the typical textural features of igneous zircon overgrowth on baddeleyite are rarely displayed (Fig. 51), whereas features of metamorphic